French Alps Travel Guide

 -Enjoy the spa facilities at Evian-les-Bains.

--Hike up La Tournette mountain, near Annecy, for stunning views.
+-Hike up La Tournette mountain, near Annecy, for glorious views.

 -Challenge yourself on the ski slopes of Chamonix or the Trois Vallées ski area.

 EuroAirport Basel-Mulhouse-Freiburg, located on the border of Switzerland, France and Germany, is one of the best airports servicing the French Alps region.
-The airport is 3.7 miles (6km) northwest of Basel, Switzerland, and 14 miles (22km) southeast of Mulhouse France and there is a regular bus service to numerous French villages and resorts.
-Chambéry-Savoie Airport, located 6 miles (about 10km) north of Chambéry, is another option.
+The airport is under four miles (6km) northwest of Basel, Switzerland, and 14 miles (22km) southeast of Mulhouse France, and there is a regular bus service to numerous French villages and resorts.
+Chambéry-Savoie Airport, located six miles (about 10km) north of Chambéry, is another option.
 Grenoble-Isere Airport, located 28 miles (45km) from Grenoble, is a small but very popular airport.
 Get more information on Airports in the French Alps.

 Did you know?